Archive for the ‘Travel’ Category

 Most service dog owners would be vehemently opposed to letting their dogs fly in cargo.
 Fortunately, many larger service dogs can still be trained to fit into the passenger’s foot space on an airplane.

-10. Can an airline deny my service dog because it is a certain breed?
+6. Can an airline deny my service dog because it is a particular breed?

-During the flight, the airline can require the service dog to be harnessed, leashed, or tethered at all times, even if such items would interfere with the service animal’s work or the passenger’s disability prevents the use of these items.
-This is a more stringent approach than the ADA, allowing a disabled person to use voice commands or other signals where appropriate.
+During the flight, the airline can require your service dog to be harnessed, leashed, or tethered at all times, even if these items would interfere with your service dog’s work or your disability prevents the use of these items.
+This is a more stringent approach than the ADA, which allows a disabled person to use voice commands or other signals to control their service dog.

 Service dog owners should come prepared for flights with a harness, leash, or tether and anticipate that their service dog will have to be restrained during the flight and at the airport gate.

-In addition, as previously noted, all service dogs must be well-behaved during the flight and not create any significant disruptions.
+Again, all service dogs must be well-behaved during the flight and not create any significant disruptions.
 That means no barking, jumping on others, acting aggressively, or defecating/urinating in the open.
-A service animal cannot block a space that must remain unobstructed for safety reasons, the aisle, or access to the emergency exit.
+Your service dog also can’t block a space that must remain unobstructed for safety reasons, the aisle, or access to the emergency exit.

-If the service dog causes any damage to the airplane cabin, the owner is responsible for the damages.
+If your service dog causes any damage to the airplane cabin, you’ll be on the hook to pay for the damages.

 There are four primary situations where an airline can deny boarding for a service animal: